A/D Converter Hardware

 Interface between PIC and Computer ("COM1" or "COM2"):

-The RS232 specification requires a line voltage of at least +/- 3 Volts, but most PC accept 0 and 5 Volts as valid input levels.
-If not, you may add a MAX232 (or similar) level shifter.
+The RS232 specification requires a line voltage of at least +/- 3 Volts, but most PC accept 0 and 5 Volts as valid H/L input levels.
+If not, you can add a non-inverting level converter to the circuit.

 Connections between ADC(PIC) and PC: